resource-watch/slate/source/includes/api/_dashboard.md

 private   |   Filter dashboards by private status (true, false)          | Boolean user      |           Filter dashboards by author user id                | Text user.role | The role of the user who created the dashboard.
-If the requesting user does not have the ADMIN role, this filter is ignored. | `ADMIN`, `MANAGER` or `USER`
+If the requesting user does not have the ADMIN role, this filter is ignored. | `ADMIN`, `MANAGER` or `USER` application | The application to which the dashboard belongs             | Text (single value)

 ```shell